Why Breast Reduction?

 Our Dr. Zeidler and Dr. Berkowitz are well-known for their mastery of the short-scar breast reduction, also known as the vertical technique.
 The short-scar breast reduction is practiced only by an exclusive group of surgeons in the area, but it’s proven itself by providing beautiful results and some of the most discreet scars available from breast reduction.
 The incision from short-scar breast reduction allows for sufficient access and removal of skin and breast tissue, which will reduce the breast to a more proportional size and create lift.
 Along with the short-scar technique, our surgeons reinforce the lift by using barbed sutures to hold up the breast tissue and increase fullness in the upper part of the breast.

 Breast Reduction Recovery

 Aesthetx is renowned for extremely informative and in-depth consultations.
-To schedule your private consultation for a breast reduction or to learn more about the procedures, contact Aesthetx by visiting HERE or calling (408) 559-7177.
+To schedule your private consultation for a breast reduction or to learn more about the procedures, contact Aesthetx or call (408) 559-7177.